Find a professional editor in your field or genre, or in your language, with our Editors Directory.

 Other copyediting resources

-In addition to general editing handbooks (see under KNOWLEDGE resources below), you may wish to try US publications The copyeditor’s workbook and The copyeditor’s handbook, both by Erika Buky, Marilyn Schwartz and Amy Einsohn.
-Be aware that the style will be American and so will not agree with Australian or Aotearoa New Zealand style, but they have lots of great exercises, with answers and comprehensive explanations.
-The exercises are also available online to download and edit in Word.
+In addition to general editing handbooks (see under KNOWLEDGE resources below), you may wish to try US publications The copyeditor’s handbook, by Marilyn Schwartz and Amy Einsohn, and its companion publication, The copyeditor’s workbook, by Erika Buky, Marilyn Schwartz and Amy Einsohn.
+Although the books use US style and so will not agree with Australian or Aotearoa New Zealand style, they have lots of great exercises, with answers and comprehensive explanations.

-CIEP provides a free fact sheet, “Good practice for author queries”, that may be useful.
-See https://www.ciep.uk/resources/factsheets/.
+CIEP provides a fact sheet, “Good practice for author queries”, that may be useful.
+See https://www.ciep.uk/resources/fact-sheets-home/.

 Sample exam documents